a person from whom you are descended

 conscience just tell me what you want me to say and I’ll say it.

-a circular projection that sticks outward from the crown of a hat
+a circular projection sticking out from the crown of a hat

 He stood back and touched the